elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 > Solution:
 > (among others)
 >
-> - Create a format specification a register it in FAIRsharing -> makes the format public, providing identifier, contact, etc
+> - Create a format specification and register it in FAIRsharing -> makes the format public, providing identifier, contact, etc
 > - Use a schema to describe the format (machine readable representation) -> facilitates users the task of transforming their data to my custom format
 > - Provide a validator for my format -> facilitates users the task of transforming their data to my custom format
 > - Provide plenty of data examples for realistic use cases